TARGENE/targene-pipeline/docs/src/targene/study_designs.md

 ## Genome-Wide Association Study (GWAS)

-This is the most popular study design in population genetics.
+This is the most popular study design in population genetics and a traditional Leave One Chromosome Out (LOCO) strategy is used to build principal components.
 To run a GWAS, simply provide an `ESTIMANDS_CONFIG` as follows:

 ```yaml
 type: gwas